Duration: 6 weeks

 In Brief: Backward instructional design is iterative process that begins with considering learning goals, then determining acceptable evidence of learning, and addressing those outcomes through sequenced activities.
 Learn about and apply four essential pieces of backward design to your teaching practice: “big ideas” (i.e., conceptual understandings), learning outcomes, assessment, and sequencing.

-Participants of this course may also be interested in the subsequent class Scaffolding Information Literacy (April 8-May 5).
+Participants of this course may also be interested in the subsequent class Scaffolding Information Literacy (May 6-June 2nd).

 Backward instructional design is iterative process that begins with considering learning goals, then determining acceptable evidence of learning, and addressing those outcomes through sequenced activities.
 Backward design can be used to develop scaffolded and focused instruction that is grounded in concrete actions, while also connecting practical tasks to larger concepts and questions that reflect the larger significance of learning content.
 This approach has become particularly relevance as librarians look to integrated approaches to information literacy instruction that reach beyond the one-shot and the mechanics of searching and as we seek to help students develop conceptual understandings and to transfer their learning across contexts.

 In this 6-week course, participants will learn about and apply four essential pieces of backward design to their teaching practice: “big ideas” (i.e., conceptual understandings), learning outcomes, assessment, and sequencing.
 Throughout the course, students will dissect how these elements of backward design function in various activities and assignments, while simultaneously developing and refining their own activity, assignment, or lesson plan.
 Through weekly discussions and assignments, participants will reflect on course readings and instruction examples, share teaching experiences and ideas, and exchange constructive feedback on one another’s developing instruction plans.